jianwen-android/notes-sst-/History/4 & 6. Outbreak of World War II/Hitler’s Expansionist Foreign Policy.md

 - Churchill called the Munich Agreement - ‘a total, unmitigated defeat’
 - Czechoslovakia & USSR were not consulted; Britain informed Czech leaders if they did not accept the Agreement, they would face Germany along
 - Edvard Benes resigned; German soldiers marched into Sudetenland on 1 October
-- 16 March 1939: Germany invaded the rest of Czechosskovakia
+- 16 March 1939: Germany invaded the rest of Czechoslovakia
-- Britain and France finallly reaised that Hitler could not be trusted, went to war with them
+- Britain and France finally realised that Hitler could not be trusted, went to war with them

 # Rhineland